DevOpsManiac/CorpSite/README.md

 # CorpSite

 This is our corporate website..
-Need to build the site out..
+Need to build the site out.
 With Variables.